SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation

-In this paper, we discover that \textit{the locations of instances matter for 3D scene segmentation.} Compared with the 2D images which lack depth dimension, locations of instances can be more precisely in 3D scenes.
-To fully take the advantages of locations, we only need to click on one point per instance to indicate its location for segmentation, rather than labeling every point in the scene.
-With these locations, we design a weakly supervised point cloud segmentation task to explore the importance of locations.
+In this paper, we discover that \textit{the locations of instances matter for both instance and semantic 3D scene segmentation.} Compared with the 2D images which lack depth dimension, locations of instances can be more precisely in 3D scenes.
+To fully take advantage of locations, we only need to click on one point per instance to indicate its location for segmentation, rather than labeling every point in the scene.
+With these locations, we design a weakly-supervised point cloud segmentation task to explore the importance of locations.

-Figure \ref{seg_label} illustrates the annotation process to give instance locations.
+Fig.~\ref{seg_label} illustrates the annotation process to give instance locations.
 Following the labeling strategy of point-level labels in ScanNet~\cite{dai2017scannet}, we first perform over-segmentation to obtain segments as pre-processing.
-Unlike 2D images which usually face occlusions and lightening variances, 3D data structures are suitable for over-segmentation for their apparent boundaries between different simple geometry parts.
+Unlike 2D images which usually face occlusions and lightning variances, 3D data structures are suitable for over-segmentation for their apparent boundaries between different simple geometry parts.
 Then, we click one point on the most representative\footnote{In this work, we consider the largest segment of the instance as the most representative segment to indicate the instance location.} segment of each instance to give location annotations and extend them into corresponding segments as seg-level labels.
 Finally, the seg-level labels are adopted as supervision signals for point cloud segmentation.
-According to our manual annotations, seg-level labels only require 1.93 minutes per scene to click 0.03\% points compared with the strong point-level labels.
-However, thank to the over-segmentation, these annotated segments contain 29.42\% points of the whole scene.
+According to our manual annotations, seg-level labels only require 1.93 minutes per scene to click 0.028\% points compared with the strong point-level labels.
+However, due to the over-segmentation, these annotated segments contain 29.42\% points of the whole scene.